widoz/bem/readme.md

 The library works with WordPress but also as a standalone library to use in your project.

-If you use it into your WordPress project you can take advantage of the `unprefix_bem` filter allowing you to manipulate the bem string depending on your needs.
+If you use it into your WordPress project you can take advantage of the `bem` filter allowing you to manipulate the bem string depending on your needs.

 It's is possible to retrieve the entire class value such as the block, element and modifiers singularly.